Shahrullo/building-computer-systems-with-rust/README.md

 5. **OS Kernel**: A minimal kernel implementation to understand the basics of operating system development, process management, and system calls.

 ## Getting Started
-1. Install Rust by following the instructions on [rustup.rs](https://rustup.rs).
+1. Install Rust by following the instructions on [installing rust](https://www.rust-lang.org/tools/install).
-2. Clone this repository: `git clone https://github.com/Shahrullo/building-computer-systems-with-rust`
+2. Clone this repository: `git clone https://github.com/Shahrullo/building-computer-systems-with-rust`. [`cargo`](https://doc.rust-lang.org/stable/cargo/) should also be installed together with Rust.
 3. Navigate to the project you want to explore and follow the instructions in its README file.

 ## Contributing